I’ve been waiting to make bacon-wrapped filet mignon for a long time.

 - 1½ teaspoons truffle oil

 - For the truffle butter: Soften butter in a small microwave safe bowl until malleable, 10-15 seconds.
 Combine the butter and truffle oil using a fork.
-Season with salt to taste.
 Spoon the butter onto a piece of tin foil and form into a log, about 1 inch thick.
 Wrap the log tightly and place in the refrigerator until ready to serve.

 - For the filets: Preheat the oven to 415.° Remove steak from the fridge 30 minutes before cooking, this is to bring the steak to room temperature and ensure your cooking times are more accurate.
 Season both sides generously with salt and pepper.